 |Choosing a marine surveyor and 10 questions

 Notice on their websites that many Canadian marine surveyors claim to be Accredited or Certified but don't say who awarded these credentials.
-A couple of surveyors on my list of Every Marine Surveyor in Ontario have a number of creative credentials that seem to change monthly and claim accreditation and certification by organizations that neither certify nor accredit marine surveyors.
+There are a number of marine surveyors in Ontatio with creative credentials that seem to change monthly and claim accreditation and certification by organizations that neither certify nor accredit marine surveyors.
 Caveat Emptor.

 Not all of the titles and organizations listed are what they appear to be.
 One organization will sell you a home study kit with an exam at the back of the manual, others have little or no requirements for joining and still others have not held a meeting in over ten years and a couple are one man operations collecting fees.
 I have also seen a CD for sale on E-bay promising everything you need to know to be a surveyor for $9.95.
 I think the only way to find out is to contact each one and see how easy it is to buy a title or be creative and make up your own title like some of the fella's on my list of the Every Marine Surveyor in Ontario.

 I guess its up to you to figure it out but here are ten questions to help you find the right marine surveyor.

 |1.||Does your surveyor have contractors liability insurance.
 Some marinas and yacht clubs will not allow contractors on their property without this insurance.
 If your surveyor does not have insurance, ask the marina or club if they require it before hiring the surveyor.
 I've seen surveyors turned away at the gate on many occasions.
 This can be a major cost and inconvenience to all involved.
 All SAMS® members have this insurance.|

 |2.||Ask for recommendations from marine service shops or local service tech's or mechanics, they tend to know the better surveyors as they have dealt with all the local ones at one time or another.
 This is probably the best tip of all.|